amikos-tech/chroma-cookbook/docs/running/running-chroma.md

 `--path` The path where to persist your Chroma data locally.

+!!! tip "Target Path Install"

+    It is possible to install Chroma in a specific directory by running `pip install chromadb -t /path/to/dir`.
+    To run Chroma CLI from the installation dir expor the Python Path `export PYTHONPATH=$PYTHONPATH:/path/to/dir`.

 ### Docker

 Running Chroma server locally can be achieved via a simple docker command as shown below.